 The temporary storage buffer is secured by the administrator via server administration best practices.

 Exposure of transient storage data on Xerox MFPs can be managed through MFP features such as Disk Overwrite.

-The system retains no PI
+The installation of OnBase Connect itself, adds no PI to an existing server or printer.
+Users are encouraged to check their own policies and procedures regarding the scanning of documents with PI.